georgesutphin/MCB585-2023/_episodes/09-class-power-analysis.md

 Accept $$H_0$$ | Correct | Type II Error ($$\beta$$)
 Reject $$H_0$$ | Type I Error ($$\alpha$$) | Correct

-Each quadrant has specific meaning to our experiment.
+Each quadrant has specific meaning to our experiment:
-1. The upper left quadrant is the boring case where there is no difference present, and correctly conclude that this is the case.
+1. **Correct acceptance of $$H_0$$ (1 - &&\alpha).** The upper-left quadrant is the boring case where there is no difference present, and we correctly conclude that this is the case.

-2. Type I Error ($$\alpha$$).
-In the lower left is the probability that we make an error and reject the null hypothesis when it is, in fact, true.
+2. **Type I Error ($$\alpha$$).** In the lower-left is the probability that we make an error and reject the null hypothesis when it is, in fact, true.

-3. Type II Error ($$\beta$$).
-In the upper right is the probability that we make an error and accept the null hypothesis when the alternative hypothesis is true.
+3. **Type II Error ($$\beta$$).** In the upper-right is the probability that we make an error and accept the null hypothesis when the alternative hypothesis is true.

-4. Power (1 - $$\beta$$).
-Finally, in the lower right we have the situation where we correctly reject the null hypothesis in favor of the alternative when the alternative is, in fact, true.
+4. **Correct rejection of $$H_0$$ (power; 1 - $$\beta$$).** Finally, in the lower-right we have the situation where we correctly reject the null hypothesis in favor of the alternative when the alternative is, in fact, true.
 The probability associated with this outcome is called **power**.
-Because the top and bottom possibility in each column are direct negations, the sum of probabilities in each column is 1.
+Because the top and bottom possibility in each column are direct negations, the probabilities in each column sum to 1.
 Therefore:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;power = 1 - $$\beta$$
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;$$power = 1 - \beta$$

-While we cannot eliminate the possibility of committing either type of error, a well-designed experiment will explicitly define the chance of committing either a Type I or Type II Error.
+While we cannot eliminate the possibility of committing either type of error, we can reduce the probability.
+A well-designed experiment will explicitly define the chance of committing either a Type I or Type II Error.

-**Limiting Type I Errors.** Because the P-value represents the probability that the observed sample mean came from the null sampling distribution, it tells us directly what our chance of committing a Type I Error.
+* **Limiting Type I Errors.** Because the P-value represents the probability that the observed sample mean came from the null sampling distribution, it tells us directly our chance of committing a Type I Error.
 Thus, we generally control Type I Errors explicitly by choosing a value for $$\alpha$$ and only accepting P-values that fall below that threshold.

-**Limiting Type II Errors.** Type II Errors are simply a failure to detect a real difference when once exists.
-Because they are not explicitly built into the statistical testing process like the $$\alpha$$ threshold used to control Type I Errors, they often go uncontrolled and unremarked upon.
-Deliberately controlling Type II Errors requires more work up front in careful study design.
-As we will see, there are a couple of options here, but the main one is in the selection of sample size.
+* **Limiting Type II Errors.** Type II Errors are the failure to detect a difference in the observed phenotype when a difference exists in the sampled populations.
+Because Type II Errors are not explicitly built into the statistical testing process like the $$\alpha$$ threshold used to control Type I Errors, they often go uncontrolled and unremarked upon.
+Deliberately controlling Type II Errors requires more work up front to ensure a careful study design.
+As we will see, there are a couple of ways to control Type II Errors, but our primary tool is in the selection of sample size.

 To better understand these concepts, let's look at them visually by examining our distributions.
 To set up our thought experiment, we want to consider the situation where a real difference exists (because this is what we are ultimately interested in detecting):